DeNepo/welcome-to-js/.study/suggested-study.md

   - 🐣 `/describing`: Analyze programs in detail learning to explain what is happening on each line, and explaining how each line contributes to the program's overall behavior.
+  - 🐣 `/linting`: Practice fixing common linting errors.s
   - 🐣 `/naming-variables`: Code should be written for people first, computers second.
 Learn to give helpful names to your variables that describe what data they store and how they are used in your program.
+You can also decide when a variable should be declared with `let` and when it should be declared with `const`.
   - 🐥 `/modifying`: A few working programs with challenges for how to change it's behavior.
 Each exercise comes with a few files: the original, and one extra file for each challenge.
 If you get lost in an exercise you you can